NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/layout-circle.md

 The model example below demonstrates how  `layout-circle` works.
 It has two *setup* buttons: one to create an empty model and another to create a model with 10 houses at random places.
 When the go button is clicked, we create a new house at each tick if there are less than 10 houses (i.e. if we used the setup-empty button).
 Then, we use `layout-turtle` to organize our neighborhood.
-This model also includes a variable radius and increments it at each tick to show how `layout-turtle` works at for different radius values.
+This model also includes a variable radius and increments it at each tick to show how `layout-turtle` works for different radius values.